Skip to content

 1. Introduction

-This is not a general guide on customs value and must therefore be viewed in context with the Customs Valuation guide.
+This is not a general guide on customs valuation and must therefore be viewed in context with the Customs Valuation guide.

 2. Definitions